-Current Ministry Location-Maryknoll Sisters Contemplative Community Maryknoll, NY
+Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 Sister Terry and Sister Madeline returned to Maryknoll, where they remained until it was safe to return to Torit in 2000.
-They lived in their House of Prayer& Peace in the Torit diocese, among several thousand displaced Sudanese.
-Sister Terry was Vicaress for Religious.
-In 2007 Sister Terry and Sister Madeline joined in the celebration of their new bishop, Bishop Akio Mutek Johnson.
+They lived in their House of Prayer and Peace in the Torit diocese, among several thousand displaced Sudanese.
+Sister Terry was appointed Vicaress for Religious.
+In 2007, Sister Terry and Sister Madeline joined the celebration of their new bishop, Bishop Akio Mutek Johnson.

 In February of 2010, Sister Terry returned to the Contemplative Community at the Maryknoll Sisters Center, Maryknoll, NY where she resides today.